mv2devnul/taglib/README.md

 **Mostly complete.
 Your mileage may vary.
 Most definitely, NOT portable.
 Heavily dependent on Clozure CCL.**

 Note: There a lot of good (some great) audio file resources out there.
-Here are a few of them:
+Here are a few of them that I found useful:

 * [l-smash](http://code.google.com/p/l-smash/)
 * [taglib](http://taglib.github.io/)